-A list of all hospitalized and short-stay gynecological patients must be prepared in the required format and listed in order as follows:
+All hospitalized and short-stay gynecological patients must be entered r as follows:

 - a.
 List all gynecologic patients managed during the same 12-month period (or 18-month period, if an extended time case list is submitted and/or patients chosen from the fellowship or senior year of residency). - b.
 A minimum of 20 gynecologic patients is required, and a candidate cannot count more than two patients from any one of the gynecology categories listed below.